zakkudo/api-tree/README.md

 <a name="module_ApiTree"></a>

 ## ApiTree
-Helper class to make working with api collections enjoyable.
+Make working with backend api trees enjoyable.
 Generate an easy to use api tree that includes format checking using [JSON Schema](http://json-schema.org/) for the body and params with only a single configuration object.
 Network calls are executed using